djhmateer/djhmateer.github.io/_posts/2021-10-18-how to not get caught in spam filters.md

 I send user registration, password reset and job information from [https://osr4rightstools.org/](https://osr4rightstools.org/)

-I've had many problems with emails going to spam folder, or being blocked by the ISP [email IP block with Postmark]()
+I've had problems with emails going to the spam folder, or being blocked by the ISP [email IP block with Postmark]()

-Here are some simple rules to make it less likely, and for your email to appear legitimate

 ## GMail caught in Spam

+Here was my initial email try which was caught in spam:

 [![alt text](/assets/2021-10-18/spam.jpg "less")](/assets/2021-10-18/spam.jpg)